Home > Business > Marketing communication > Neuromarketing: how can you use neuroscience to sell better?

 The aim: to offer the most relevant products possible within a market.
 This involves studying the purchasing decisions of consumers ˗ less rational than they think, as we have seen.
 In other words, emotions play a decisive role in the purchasing process.
 Hence the need to go beyond the measurements made by traditional research methods.

-These methods generally simply question the consumer.
-The declaration is in fact often subjective and biased.
-Consumer decision-making, recall, and preference typically arise from unconscious or inexpressible processes during questionnaires.
+These methods are generally limited to questioning the consumer.
+Declarative information is often subjective and biased.
+Consumer decision-making, memorisation and preference are generally the result of unconscious or inexpressible processes that cannot be expressed in questionnaires.
 For example, focus groups do not identify these emotional manifestations.

 By applying neuroscience to marketing, you refine the information obtained by traditional marketing.
-And you get a finer understanding of your customers' behavior.
+And you gain a deeper understanding of your customers' behaviour.

 Neuromarketing: using dedicated tools